 Much like the story, the action for this follow-up also takes a huge step away from the original.
-Whereas the first film gave its cast the opportunity to cut loose and turn on each other in a “kill or be killed” scenario, this film breeds camaraderie within the group as they are all given a common goal.
+Whereas the first film allowed its cast to cut loose and turn on each other in a “kill or be killed” scenario, this film breeds camaraderie within the group as they are all given a common goal.
 Of course, this approach instantly removes the numerous ingenious cat-fights and replaces them with large-scale shootouts that have two very distinct sides battling it out for victory.
 This departure may disappoint some viewers who were hoping for more of the same but the combat is still presented stylishly, with the focus on the unpleasant side of death rather than the heroism of the killers (very similar to ‘Saving Private Ryan’ in many ways).
-Director Fukasaku achieves this by utilising handheld cameras that are placed into the thick of the action allowing the sequences to be very fast moving whilst still allowing for the special effects guys to make heavy use of the blood bags.
+Director Fukasaku achieves this by utilising handheld cameras that are placed into the thick of the action, allowing the sequences to be very fast moving whilst still giving the special effects guys plenty of license to make heavy use of the blood bags.

-Arguably one of the most disappointing elements that emerges from ‘Battle Royale II’ for me, is the lack of quality in the leading performances.
-With the exception of the returning Fujiwara, the majority of the new cast members seem to believe that to induce panic or realism they must scream or shout incessantly but the only effect this has it to remove the necessary tension.
-It also gives you the distinct feeling that these kids are forcefully trying to act rather than present lifelike emotions in their nightmarish situation.
+Arguably, one of the most disappointing elements that emerges from ‘Battle Royale II’, at least for me, is the lack of quality in the leading performances.
+With the exception of the returning Fujiwara, the majority of the new cast members seem to believe that to induce panic or realism they must scream or shout incessantly.
+However, this only removes the necessary tension and gives you the distinct feeling that these kids are forcefully trying to act rather than present lifelike emotions in their nightmarish situation.
 Worst of all though is the performance from Takeuchi (effectively Kitano’s replacement as the teacher), who spends the duration of the movie producing extremely stereotypical villainous expressions that are highly amusing but once again, remove the seriousness that would have probably been preferable.

 ‘Battle Royale II’ clearly had a lot to live up to but thankfully it does emerge with a substantial amount of credibility.
 The core concept remains relatively fresh and the switch in style to more of a war-like epic works in the film’s favour.
 However, cracks do begin to appear thanks to the “holier-than-thou” moral stance and some over-the-top performances.
 Fans of the original are still advised to seek this one out though, but let’s just hope that this is where the series ends as another would certainly be pushing it.